 Hermits Rest Route (Red) open March 1 to November 30

-Tusayan Route (Purple) open early spring to fall.
+Tusayan Route (Purple) is open from early spring to fall.

 There is also Hiker’s Express Shuttle, which is an early morning bus with service to South Kaibab Trailhead.

-Between mid-May and mid-October, Truns Canyon Shuttle runs a daily five-hour rim-to-rim shuttle.
-Check trans-canyonshuttle.com for reservation.
+Between mid-May and mid-October, Trans Canyon Shuttle runs a daily five-hour rim-to-rim shuttle.
+Check trans-canyonshuttle.com for reservations.
 More info about North Rim you can find in our separate article.
 But it’s not a good idea to do South Rim and North Rim in one day.
 Most of the time you spend driving.

 Grand Canyon South Rim Weather

-The 5000-foot elevation change between the top and bottom means, in summer, rim temperatures in the 70s to 80s (21°C to 32 °C ) average can mean temperatures exceeding 100 °F (43°C) at the bottom.
+The 5000-foot elevation change between the top and bottom means, in summer, rim temperatures in the 70s to 80s (21°C to 32°C) average can mean temperatures exceeding 100°F (43°C) at the bottom.
 Spring and fall are pleasant and warm.
+But always wear layers.